 In Canada, authors of all works have moral rights.
 Moral rights have the same duration as economic rights (50 years after the author’s death) and may be waived (that is, the author can agree not to exercise their moral rights).

 Each time a new copyright amendment bill is passed, we see newspaper headlines discussing the imbalance proposed in that bill.
-Headlines vary from copyright owners gaining too many new rights, to consumers being locked out of access to digital works.
+Perspectives vary from copyright owners gaining too many new rights, to consumers being locked out of access to digital works.

 - Private copying